United and Cecil Club

 The United and Cecil Club (U&C) is a British dining club with close links to the Conservative Party.
 Formed in 1949 following the merger of the United Club and the Cecil Club, the club is the seventh-largest donor to the Conservatives, and focuses its donations on marginal seats.
 Club members have been accused of taking advantage of a loophole in political fundraising laws to donate large sums to the Conservatives without declaring them.

 History

 The two forerunners to the U&C were both formed in the 1880s following the death of the unifying figure Benjamin Disraeli.
 The Constituencies Union, which later became the United Club, was formed in 1881 to raise funds for Conservatives in difficult constituencies, while the National Review and Cecil Club was formed in 1882 by supporters of the Prime Minister Robert Gascoyne-Cecil, 3rd Marquess of Salisbury to publish the journal National Review.
-These served as bastions of conservatism during the National Government eras, but following the Second World War were merged by Winston Churchill, who served as president of both.
+These served as bastions of conservatism during the National Government eras, but following the Second World War, they were merged by Winston Churchill, who served as president of both.